Book review

 Pilling finds it bewildering that Britain's national statistics include assumptions for the revenues of illegal prostitution and drug trafficking.
 Any voluntary exchange of money is considered to contribute to GDP, and therefore activities that legislators have outlawed in the belief that they harm society are included in the very statistics that are supposed to indicate welfare.
 The author does not discuss whether these activities should be legalised or not, he simply points out the contradiction.

-«The bigger our banks, the more persuasive our advertisers, the worse our crime and the more expensive our healthcare, the better our economies are seen to be performing», Pilling writes.
+"The bigger our banks, the more persuasive our advertisers, the worse our crime and the more expensive our healthcare, the better our economies are seen to be performing," Pilling writes.
 In his eyes, there is another reason why it is wrong to gear economic policies to growth.
 GDP data do not tell us anything about how incomes are distributed and whether inequality is increasing or declining.

 To some extent, Pilling's book shows that we have lost a decade.
 Before the global financial crisis erupted on Wall Street in 2008, some western policymakers had begun to question the merits of economic growth as measured in GDP statistics.
-On behalf of then French president Nicholas Sarkozy, a commission scholars published a report on the matter in 2009 (see Nina V. Michaelis in D+C/E+Z 2009/12).
+On behalf of then French president Nicholas Sarkozy, a commission of scholars published a report on the matter in 2009 (see Nina V. Michaelis in D+C/E+Z 2009/12).
 Some economists began to consider happiness as a policy goal (see Petra Pinzler, D+C/E+Z 2012/04).

 Unlike many western journalists, Pilling has a deep understanding of developing countries, having covered Africa and previously Asia for many years.
 He correctly observes that growth is essential in very poor economies.
-When a society simply does not have the means to fulfill basic needs, it it must increase the resources available.
+When a society simply does not have the means to fulfill basic needs, it must increase the resources available.
 That does not apply to rich nations, however, where more GDP measured in monetary terms is not making people happier anymore.

 At the same time, Pilling warns that GDP figures for developing countries are often misleading.
 For example, subsistence farmers hardly earn money, so they are not counted.
 Their welfare depends on good harvests, but the statistics only assess harvest revenues.
 They do not tell policymakers much about how a large section of the rural people is coping.